frank038/Simple-Menu/README.md

 Delete the file delete_me in the bookmarks folder before using this program.

-This application lists all the applications installed in your system, also those added locally.
+This application lists all the applications installed in your system, also those added locally, through their desktop files.
 Many options can be changed in its config file: theme, icon theme, position (if supported by the window manager), icon size, roundness, etc.
 This program follows (most of) the freedesktop guidelines about the desktop files.
 Can launch terminal programs, e.g. Htop, if a terminal is found or setted in the config file.
 Local desktop file are used over system desktop files.
 Integrated a basic program for adding or modifying menu entries (optional).
 Searching, and many other things...